NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 As it is a regular DNS zone, a catalog zone can be transferred using DNS zone transfers among nameservers.

-Although they are regular DNS zones, catalog zones contain only information for the management of a set of authoritative nameservers.
-For this reason, operators may want to limit the systems able to query these zones.
-It may be inconvenient to serve some contents of catalog zones via DNS queries anyway due to the nature of their representation.
-A separate method of querying entries inside the catalog zone may be made available by nameserver implementations (see (#implementationnotes)).

 Catalog updates should be automatic, i.e., when a nameserver that supports catalog zones completes a zone transfer for a catalog zone, it SHOULD apply changes to the catalog within the running nameserver automatically without any